Diana housing block

 New typological combinations

 Various apartment types coexist in the block to meet the requirements of various lifestyles, thus enriching the townscape and enhancing social diversity.
+The logic of representing apartment types in the façade creates the logic for the architectonic expression.

-Integrated Design
+Integrated design

-The architectonic expression is based on clarity and simplicity.
 The contrast of scales in the massing of each building, variation in brick cladding and careful attention to detail bring a sensitivity to the design that counterbalances its rational approach.

 Storage of renewable energy

 Rooftop solar panels are connected to a battery-charging station.
 Charging and usage are optimized according to available sunlight and consumption demand.
-This is the first project in Finland to utilize this concept on a small urban scale.